karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 });
 ```

-- You can find the source code [here](https://github.com/karlospn/opentelemetry-metrics-demo)

-# **Building the Dockerfile**
+# **Constructing the Dockerfile**

-Instead of building a single multi-platform Dockerfile, let's make the effort to build two: one that uses emulation and another one with cross-compilation.
+Instead of building a single multi-platform Dockerfile, let's make the effort to construct two: one employing emulation and another utilizing Cross-Compilation.

 ## **Using emulation**

-To create a multi-platform Dockerfile that uses emulation, we don't need to do any extra step; just a simple run-of-the-mill Dockerfile will suffice.
+To create a Dockerfile that uses emulation, we don't need to do any extra step; just a simple run-of-the-mill Dockerfile will suffice.

 Emulation is the easiest option of the three available, because it requires no changes at all to your Dockerfile.
 The BuildKit automatically detects the secondary architectures that are available and when BuildKit needs to run a binary for a different architecture, it automatically loads it.

 The following code snippet shows the Dockerfile with the following features:
-- It is a multi-stage Dockerfile: it uses an Ubuntu 22.04 as a base image for the build stage and an Ubuntu Chiseled image for the runtime stage.
+- It's a multi-stage Dockerfile: it uses Ubuntu 22.04 as a base image for the build stage and an Ubuntu Chiseled image for the runtime stage.
-- The app is published as self-contained, resulting in an application bundle that includes the .NET runtime, libraries, as well as the application itself and its dependencies.
+- The application is published as self-contained, resulting in an application bundle that encompasses the .NET runtime, libraries, as well as the application itself and its dependencies.

 ```yml
 FROM mcr.microsoft.com/dotnet/sdk:8.0-jammy AS build-env